vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 ## Some OEMs automatically sync SIM card data with Contacts Provider data

-Samsung phones import contacts from SIM into the Contacts Provider.
-When using the builtin Samsung Contacts app, modifications made to the SIM contacts from the Contacts Provider are propagated to the SIM card and vice versa.
+Samsung and Xiaomi phones import contacts from SIM into the Contacts Provider.
+When using the builtin Samsung Contacts app (in Samsung phones), modifications made to the SIM contacts from the Contacts Provider are propagated to the SIM card and vice versa.
+AFAIK, Xiaomi phones do not have this feature.

 Samsung is most likely syncing the SIM contacts with the copy in the Contacts Provider via SyncAdapters.
 The RawContacts created in the Contacts Provider have a non-remote account name and